Co-creating the next version of FlowOx with connectivity features

-The market potential for FlowOx is extremely high as peripheral arterial disease affects more than 200 million people globally, and the patient population is increasing at a rate of 20% per annum due to an aging population and epidemic growth of diabetes.
+The market potential for Otivio’s FlowOx device is extremely high as peripheral arterial disease affects more than 200 million people globally.
+The patient population is increasing at a rate of 20% per annum due to an aging population, smoking and epidemic growth of diabetes.
 The global costs of treating PAD amount to $210-380 billion annually.

 Peripheral Artery Disease is caused by the deposition of fatty material on the inner walls of peripheral arteries, reducing perfusion and nutrition to the muscles and skin.
-The non-invasive FlowOxTM system is based on negative pulsating pressure therapy, and it increases blood flow, pain reduction and wound healing in feet and legs, in order to prevent amputations and increase life quality.
+The non-invasive FlowOx system is based on negative pulsating pressure therapy, and patient testing has documented that it increases blood flow, reduces pain and heals wound in patient’s feet and legs, in order to prevent amputations and increase life quality.

-CEO, Otivio AS
+CTO, Otivio AS